bregmanh/team-stream/README.md

 ![GIF illustration of making a private room](https://github.com/bregmanh/team-stream/blob/master/docs/private-room-add-vids.gif?raw=true)

-Below is an illustration of sending a friend a link to access the provate room.
+Below is an illustration of sending a friend a link to access the private room.
 The friend can also control the video and playlist.
-All watchers in a provate room can watch the video in sync.
+All watchers in a private room can watch the video in sync.

 ![GIF illustration of adding a friend to a private room](https://github.com/bregmanh/team-stream/blob/master/docs/private-add-friend.gif?raw=true)